-IFRS 15 is effective for fiscal year beginning on or after January 1, 2017, earlier application is permitted.
-However, in July 2015, IASB voted to confirm to a one-year deferral of the effective date to January 1, 2018, earlier application is permitted.
+IFRS 15 is effective for fiscal years beginning on or after January 1, 2018, earlier application is permitted.
 The Company is currently evaluating the impact that this new standard will have on its consolidated financial statements.

 ii.
 In July 2014, the IASB finalized and issued IFRS 9 - Financial Instruments.
-IFRS 9 replaces IAS 39 "Financial instruments: recognition and measurement, the previous Standard which dealt with the recognition and measurement of financial instruments in its entirety upon former's effective date.
+IFRS 9 replaces IAS 39 "Financial instruments: recognition and measurement, the previous Standard which dealt with the recognition and measurement of financial instruments in its entirety upon former's effective date